 Features: Lightweight aluminum frame, three paint jobs, Shimano components, 700c tires…

 Has anyone told you that it was impossible to find a real road bike for under $300?
-Well, I plan to prove you otherwise with Merax Finiss.
+Well, I plan to prove to you otherwise with Vilano R2.

-For those who worry about looks as well, Merax Finiss can be ordered from Amazon in three different colors: Gray/Yellow, Green/Black, and Red/White.
+For those who worry about looks as well, Vilano R2 can be ordered from Amazon in a striking Green/Black color scheme.

 All three look fantastic, and at first glance, people might think that you’re riding a much more expensive bike.

-I mentioned Merax Finiss has Shimano components, so let’s explain more about that.
-Both derailleurs are built by Shimano – the front one is Shimano TZ-31, and the rear one is Shimano RD-TZ50.
+I mentioned Vilano R2 has Shimano components, so let’s explain more about that.
+Both derailleurs are built by Shimano – both the front and the rear one are Shimano Tourney.

-The brakes are aluminum calipers, and the tires are 700x28c, which is great width for a comfortable and a fast ride.
+The brakes are aluminum calipers, and the tires are 700x25c, which is great width for a comfortable and a fast ride.

-Therefore, if you want the best inexpensive road bike that looks expensive, to make your first steps in cycling, feel free to buy the Merax Finiss.
+Therefore, if you want the best inexpensive road bike that looks expensive, to make your first steps in cycling, feel free to buy the Vilano R2.